onigoetz/anypack-plugin-serve/README.md

 ## Proxying

-Proxying with `webpack-plugin-serve` is supported via the [`middleware`](#middleware) option, specifically the [`proxy` built-in](./recipes/proxies.md).
+Proxying with `anypack-plugin-serve` is supported via the [`middleware`](#middleware) option, specifically the [`proxy` built-in](./recipes/proxies.md).
 But while this plugin module doesn't contain any fancy options processing for proxying, it does include access to the [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware) module by default, and the rest should look familiar to users of `http-proxy-middleware`.

 ```js
 // webpack.config.js